mmob-tech/public-docs/docs/partners/How-to-Install-the-MMOB-Marketplace.md

 ```
 width: 100%;
-height: calc(100vh - 70px); // For a header that was 70px in height.
+height: calc(100vh - 70px); // For a header that is 70px in height.
 ```